nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Predicate classes

-![Class diagram for Predicate classes](images/PredicateClassDiagram.png) *Figure X: Class diagram for Predicate classes*
+![Class diagram for Predicate classes](images/PredicateClassDiagram.png) *Figure 2: Class diagram for Predicate classes*

 The following Predicate classes implements `Predicate<Assignment>` and specific ones are passed into the constructor of `FindCommand` when the user inputs keywords of its assigned field: